-The effects of utilizing weed have always been on a case-to-case basis.
-Cannabis may be of some help to people or medical patients going through nightmares caused by PTSD or posttraumatic stress disorder and other issues that make people experience difficulties in falling asleep and enjoying a rejuvenating rest.
+The effects of utilizing weed have always been case-to-case.
+Cannabis may help people or medical patients going through nightmares caused by PTSD or posttraumatic stress disorder and other issues that make people experience difficulties in falling asleep and enjoying a rejuvenating rest.

 As written in various scientific journals;

-cannabinoids which are commonly found in cannabis work by interacting with the receptors in our brain.
-By binding with the brain’s receptors, cannabinoids gain control of some bodily functions by suppressing the brain’s arousal system.
+cannabinoids which are commonly found in cannabis, work by interacting with the receptors in our brains.
+By binding with the brain's receptors, cannabinoids gain control of some bodily functions by suppressing the brain's arousal system.

 THC and CBD are the two main components of cannabis.

 These two are the most common and famously known by many due to their contrasting effects on the body.
-THC typically has sedative effects but it can also be stimulating for some, especially for those who are trying cannabis for the first time.
+THC typically has sedative effects, but it can also be stimulating for some, especially for those trying cannabis for the first time.
 CBD promotes alertness at lower doses and sleepiness at higher doses.
-Depending on how they are used, both CBD and THC compounds may offer varying results.
+CBD and THC compounds may offer varying results depending on how they are used.

 Both THC and CBD aid chronic conditions that may interfere with sleep.
-THC can be effective on patients who experience PTSD-related nightmares and sleeping troubles while CBD can be a help in regulating body temperature and synchronizing sleep patterns.
+THC can be effective on patients who experience PTSD-related nightmares and sleeping troubles, while CBD can help in regulating body temperature and synchronizing sleep patterns.

 The history of using weed for sleep

 Weed has been used to help with sleep problems for centuries.
-The first recorded cannabis use for sleeping dates back to 2737bc when the Chinese Emperor Shen Nung recommended the plant for its ability to "induce sleep and relieve pain."
-In the centuries since, cannabis has been used as a sleep resource by cultures around the world.
+The first recorded cannabis use for sleeping dates back to 2737 BC when the Chinese Emperor Shen Nung recommended the plant for its ability to "induce sleep and relieve pain."
+In the centuries since, cannabis has been used as a sleep resource by cultures worldwide.
 In India, for example, the Ayurvedic tradition has long recommended cannabis for insomnia and to fall asleep.

 While the use of cannabis as a sleep medicine has a long history, its scientific study is relatively new.
 In the past few years, however, a growing body of research has begun to explore the potential of cannabis for treating insomnia and improving sleep.

-One of the most promising areas of research is the use of cannabidiol (CBD) for sleep.
-CBD is a non-intoxicating compound found in cannabis, and preliminary research suggests that it may have a number of potential health benefits, including improved sleep.
+One of the most promising research areas is cannabidiol (CBD) for sleep.
+CBD is a non-intoxicating compound found in cannabis, and preliminary research suggests that it may have several potential health benefits, including improved sleep.